iPlumb3r/BizApp-Spec-Methodo/1_Activities/A0/ReadMe_EN.md

 > For memo: "Essentially, all models are __wrong__ , but some are _useful_" - Geoges Box

 ### How do you do it?
-By asking ourselves the following triple question:
+By asking ourselves the following triple question :
 * "where" do we want to go ?
 * what are the potential difficulties on the "way" ?
 * what are we going to put in place to get to "destination" despite the pitfalls ?

 [MotivationMap](https://github.com/iPlumb3r/BizApp-Spec-Methodo/blob/master/_Images/MotivationMap.png)

-## Mantra:
+## Mantra
 The best advice for this activity is undoubtedly embodied in the saying:
 > "There is no favorable wind for the sailor who doesn't know where to go !"